-Periodically, employees of the Corporation are invited to attend and present at Board meetings to discuss aspects of the Corporation's business.
-Additionally, certain of the directors have visited various locations where the business of the Corporation is conducted.
+Certain of the directors have visited various locations where the business of the Corporation is conducted.

 Finally, in addition to these specific events and other ongoing internal continuing education programs, directors are encouraged to attend external educational programs to assist in their development as a director of the Corporation.